 What are the risks of a prostate/rectal ultrasound?

 An ultrasound has no risk from radiation.
 Most people have mild discomfort from the transducer being placed in the rectum.

-Tell your healthcare provider if you are allergic to latex.
-The probe is placed in a latex covering before it is put into the rectum.
+Tell your healthcare provider if you're allergic to latex.
+The probe is placed in a latex covering before it's put into the rectum.

 Too much stool in the rectum may make the test less accurate.

 How do I get ready for a prostate/rectal ultrasound?